-The Company of St Boniface has been introduced by Bishop Robert of Exeter in 2019 to honour people who have made a substantial contribution to the life of the church in Devon.
-It also seeks to recognise people who have built up our overseas links in our witness to Christ.
+The Company of St Boniface was introduced by the Bishop of Exeter to honour people who have made a substantial contribution to the life of their church, local community or Church of England school.

 People can be nominated for:

-- making a difference to the community or in their field of ministry;
+- making a significant difference in their church community or field of ‘ministry’

-- improving lives for people less able to help themselves;
+- improving life for people less able to help themselves

-- displaying moral courage and vision in making and delivering difficult choices.
+- displaying moral courage and vision in making and delivering tough choices

 He was given the Anglo-Saxon name Wynfrith, meaning “friend of peace” as a child, taking the name Boniface, meaning “good deeds” when he entered the monastery in Exeter.

-The gifted scholar and poet was ordained as a priest and became a missionary to Frisia in northern Europe before being consecrated as a bishop in 722.
+The gifted scholar and poet was ordained as a priest and became a missionary to Frisia in northern Europe before being consecrated as a bishop in 722AD.

 Ten years later, he was made Archbishop of Mainz and appointed various missionary bishops to encourage the evangelisation of central Europe.